Key factors that affect NAND flash memory endurance flash storage

 The floating gate dilemma

 Inside the cell, an oxide layer separates the floating gate from the silicon substrate where the voltage travels into and out of the cell.
 The oxide layer is thin enough for electrons to pass between the floating gate and substrate when voltage is applied.
-During a program, or write, operation, electrons move into the floating gate.
+During a program -- or write -- operation, electrons move into the floating gate.
 During an erase operation, electrons move out of the floating gate.

-Charge trap cells have another advantage over floating gates.
 As floating gate cells become smaller, they also become more susceptible to disruptions, such as electrons inadvertently flowing from one floating gate to another.
 These disruptions can result in performance inconsistencies and lead to bad data.
-Because the charge trap layer is an insulator, such disruptions are less likely, and that makes it possible to shrink charge trap cells smaller than floating gate cells and produce denser drives with greater endurance.
+Because the charge trap layer is an insulator, such disruptions are less likely, which makes it possible to shrink charge trap cells smaller than floating gate cells and, as a result, produce denser drives with greater endurance.

 Charge trap challenges